Discover more from Humorism

 That’s it.
 That’s all.
 They’re anarchists.
 They want to burn down Kenosha.
 How does he know this?
 He doesn’t say.
 Did he see them setting fires on video?
 Who knows.
 Is it perhaps a tad disingenuous to declare so blithely that their lives didn’t matter?
 You’d best not ask.
-Gone is the intellectual energy Dillon spent rationalizing Kyle Rittenhouse crossing state lines with an illegal gun.
+Gone is the intellectual energy Dillon spent rationalizing Kyle Rittenhouse traipsing over to Kenosha with a gun.
 If he has any sympathy left for poor working people fed up with a country that wants them dead, he reserves it for the ones weighing and committing domestic terrorism.
 “As a general rule, it’s probably a good idea to stay the fuck away when things go haywire and not try to make sense of it, and not show up to defend the local gas station,” he says.
 (What a tortured interpretation of white men terrorizing antiracist protestors: trying to make sense of it.)
 “I don’t think anything’s worth losing your life over or losing your freedom over.
 Obviously if they’re attacking your home or your family, it’s a different situation.
 But to just walk into the center of town and go, let’s figure this shit out—this is the job of the police.
 This is why you have a police force.
 This is the job of the police.
 And if the police aren’t gonna let them do their job—this is also the job of actual legitimate activists to constrain these movements and make them productive.”
 His message is crystal clear: Left-wing activists are simply too dangerous for you to face yourself.
 Leave them to the state.

 I find it very amusing when people who fancy themselves enlightened social commentators come down with debilitating cases of naiveté.
 Show of force?
 Defending local businesses?
 Figuring shit out?
 I don’t know what this was, I don’t know the kid, I don’t know the family?
 These are conspicuously minced words for a man so eager to condemn the largest social movement in American history as goalless and bloodthirsty.
 Could the armed cop-supporting anti-antiracist protestors have some sort of racial politics?
 The possibility does not arise.
 I suppose it might be difficult to reach that conclusion if you don’t believe the antiracist protestors are legitimately antiracist.
 Perplexingly, Dillon’s analysis is dotted with moments of short-lived lucidity.
 At times he seems to recognize not only that rioters and looters might have legitimate reasons to riot and loot, but also that they don’t represent the Black Lives Matter movement as a whole.
 “When something goes down in Kenosha, Wisconsin, how many of those people are just trying to grab some stuff because they’ve been unemployed for three months?” he asks.
 “How many legitimately agree with the movement?
 How many of those people are fuckin’ bored and just want to go out and light shit up?
 Because you know what, after four months of not working and the government gives you twelve hundred dollars, watching shit burn is funny.”